e1miran/Now-Playing-Serato/README.md

 ## Settings

 Upon initial execution of the app, a settings window will appear.
 Subsequently, the settings can be accessed from the icon in the Windows task tray or Mac menu bar.

-The available configuration settings are:
+### General Settings

 * __Track Retrieval Mode__ - Select either Local or Remote mode.
 Local is the preferred method of retrieval and the default.
   * Local mode uses Serato's local history log to acquire the track data.
+[How to use Local Mode](#local-mode)
   * Remote mode retrieves remote track data from Serato Live Playlists.
 This mode requires constant connection to the internet and a Serato account with Live Playlists enabled.
 [How to use Remote Mode](#remote-mode)

 * __Serato Library Path__ - (_Local Mode Only_) Location of the folder that contains Serato library and history data.
 This folder named "\_Serato\_" is created and used by Serato DJ.
 If you keep your library on an external drive, you will have two "\_Serato\_" folders - one on the external drive and the other in the "Music" folder of your internal drive.
 You must select the internal drive folder, as it is the one that contains the history folder and log files.